Dreamy Strawberry Cookies with Sweet Frosting

 Originally created for a birthday celebration, these cookies now appear at countless special occasions.

 A plate of pink cookies with strawberries on top.
-Pin
+Pin it

 A plate of pink cookies with strawberries on top. | cuisinegenial.com